“I have not thoroughly enjoyed serving with humans. I find their illogic and foolish emotions a constant irritant.”

 I mentally picture this before I begin any piece of work.How any piece of writing looks, functions, etc. should always take into account those three things:

 - Medium – where/when/how the copy will appear

 - Product/Service – what it is you’re promoting

 - Customer – who you’re targeting with this particular campaign

-For example, a banner ad promoting vacation rentals for people over 60 will look very different to one pushing the same location to a student crowd during Spring Break.
+For example, a banner ad promoting vacation rentals for people over 60 will look very different from one pushing the same location to a student crowd during Spring Break.